wellyshen/react-cool-virtual/README.md

 ## Performance Optimization

 Items are re-rendered whenever the user scrolls.
-If your item is a **heavy data component**, there're two strategies for performance optimizing.
+If your item is a **heavy data component**, there're two strategies for performance optimization.

 ### Use [React.memo](https://reactjs.org/docs/react-api.html#reactmemo)